Milkshiift/GoofCord/README.md

 `--enable-features=UseOzonePlatform,WaylandWindowDecorations --ozone-platform-hint=auto`
 If GoofCord shows a black screen, also include this flag: `--disable-gpu-sandbox`

-### How do I stream with audio on Linux?
-- If you use PulseAudio it should work out of the box.
-For PipeWire you will need to install pipewire-pulse if it's not already installed

 ### Seeking the Source Code? 🕵️‍♂️
 - You can find our source code on [GitHub](https://github.com/Milkshiift/GoofCord/).